wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--fim.md

 - [ ] Check that `realtime` works if `whodata` is used in the configuration without auditd installed.
 - [ ] Check that `realtime` works if `whodata` is used in the configuration with auditd disabled.

-### Configure for monitoring a symbolic link in directories stanza.
+### Monitor links through a configured folder (the link itself).
-Check links:
+- [ ] Check that the attributes of a link monitored through a configured folder are the attributes of the link itself (not the attributes of the file/folder that is pointed by the link).
 - [ ] Check syscheck alert for adding a link to a file/folder.
 - [ ] Check syscheck doesn't generate alerts if the pointed file is modified or if content is added to the pointed folder.
 - [ ] Check syscheck generate modify alerts if the link changes the path where it points.
 - [ ] Check syscheck doesn't generate alerts if the pointed file/folder is deleted.
 - [ ] Check syscheck doesn't generate alerts if the pointed file/folder is restored (re-create the previous deleted file/folder.
 - [ ] Check syscheck alert for deleting a link to a file/folder.

+### Configure for monitoring a symbolic link in directories stanza.
+Check links:
 - [ ] Check syscheck add alerts in a monitored link that points to a folder.
 - [ ] Check syscheck modify alerts in a monitored link that points to a folder.
 - [ ] Check syscheck delete alerts in a monitored link that points to a folder.